ImaanBontle/SDV-immersive-weathers/README.md

 *[Skip to installation](#getting-started) or [share your feedback][discussions-tab].*

 Have you ever yearned for some way to add nuance or realism to Stardew's' weather?
 Or felt saddened at the general lack of weather mods for Stardew?
-Well, the drought is finally over!
+Well, the dry spell is finally over!

 **Introducing: Immersive Weathers!**

-With this series, I will slowly be adding more depth and variety to the in-game weather, with the end goal of creating a realistic, fully-customisable experience.
+With this series, I will slowly be adding more depth and variety to the in-game weather with the end goal of creating a realistic, fully-customisable weather experience.
 Some of the planned features include custom climates, dynamic weather, realistic forecasts and optional gameplay challenges.
 Each mod will also allow you to tweak the settings individually, or to use one of several pre-defined weather templates for an easier, streamlined setup.

 **The first mod in the series, [Climate Control](#about-climate-control), has just been released (did someone say 'Snow in Fall'?).
 Stay tuned for more updates!**